-Mount Lincoln is a high mountain peak at an elevation of 4.222m (13,854ft) above the sea level, located in Park County, in the U.S. state of Colorado.
-It's one of the highest roads of the USA.
+Mount Lincoln is a high mountain peak located in Park County, in the U.S. state of Colorado.
+An old mining road climbs up to 4.297m (14,097ft) above the sea level, just below the peak.
+It's one of the highest roads of USA.

 Pic: Mr. R